ni/nimble/packages/nimble-components/src/table/specs/table-keyboard-navigation-hld.md

 `Tab` or `Shift-Tab`, from neighboring elements on the page (according to tab order), will focus the table:

 -   If the table header contains any interactive/focusable elements, the 1st will be focused.
-Examples: 'Select all rows' checkbox, 'Collapse all groups' button
+Examples: 'Select all rows' checkbox, 'Collapse all groups' button, column headers (if any are sortable)
 -   Otherwise, the 1st table row will be focused
 -   (If no header elements are focusable, and the table has no rows, the table cannot be focused)